xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 **adjust the filter cutoff to bb at speed aa**

 - `FCT 0080` will instantly set the filter cutoff to 50%
-- `FCT 1000` will close the filter entirely at speed 10
+- `FCT 1000` will close the filter entirely over 16 ticks (about 2.67 default steps)

 ## FLT aabb (FLTR in lgpt)